09 Jan Eye Care EHR Checklist: 5 Critical Steps to Consider Before Go-Live

 3. Create a Secure Data Backup and Recovery Plan.

-Computer failures can happen for several reasons.
-User error is the number one reason for data damage, loss, or corruption.
+Computer failures happen for several reasons.
+User error is the primary reason for data damage, loss, or corruption.
 Hard drives are mechanical devices, like automobiles, and they will eventually fail.

-Disastrous and catastrophic events can be a nightmare, such as fire, flood, or any naturally occurring storm.
-Failures can also happen through an electrical outage, a virus, or deliberate data hacking.
+Disastrous and catastrophic events, such as fire, flood, or any naturally occurring storm, can be a nightmare.
+Failures also happen through an electrical outage, a virus, or deliberate data hacking.
 That’s why having a secure backup and recovery plan is critical.
 For instance:

 - Before selecting your data backup devices, consult a certified hardware and networking technician about the backup data size you need and how to arrange backup and disaster recovery.